-Dental Plus Basic Dental You do not pay a deductible.
-The Plan will You do not pay a deductible.
-The Plan will Diagnostic and pay 100% of a higher allowed amount . pay 100% of a lower allowed amount . preventive In network, a provider cannot charge A provider can charge you for the Exams, cleanings, X-rays you for the difference in its cost and the difference in its cost and the allowed allowed amount. amount.
-You pay up to a \$25 deductible per You pay up to a \$25 deductible per Basic person.1 The Plan will pay 80% of a higher person.
-1 The Plan will pay 80% of a lower Fillings, oral surgery, root allowed amount .
-In network, a provider allowed amount.
-A provider can charge canals cannot charge you for the difference in you for the difference in its cost and the its cost and the allowed amount. allowed amount.
-You pay up to a \$25 deductible per You pay up to a \$25 deductible per Prosthodontics person.1The Plan will pay 50% of a higher person.
-1 The Plan will pay 50% of a lower Crowns, bridges, dentures, allowed amount .
-In network, a provider allowed amount.
-A provider can charge implants cannot charge you for the difference in you for the difference in its cost and the its cost and the allowed amount. allowed amount.
-Orthodontics 2 You do not pay a deductible.
-There is a You do not pay a deductible.
-There is a Limited to covered children \$1,000 lifetime benefit for each covered \$1,000 lifetime benefit for each covered ages 18 and younger. child. child. \$2,000 per person each year for diagnostic \$1,000 per person each year for diagnostic Maximum nayment \$2,000 per person each year for diagnostic \$1,000 per person each year for diagnostic Maximum payment and preventive, basic and prosthodontics services. and preventive, basic and prosthodontics services.
+Dental Plus Basic Dental Diagnostic and preventive Exams, cleanings, X-rays You do not pay a deductible.
+The Plan will pay 100% of a higher allowed amount .
+In network, a provider cannot charge you for the difference in its cost and the allowed amount.
+You do not pay a deductible.
+The Plan will pay 100% of a lower allowed amount .
+A provider can charge you for the difference in its cost and the allowed amount.
+Basic Fillings, oral surgery, root canals You pay up to a \$25 deductible per person.
+1 The Plan will pay 80% of a higher allowed amount .
+In network, a provider cannot charge you for the difference in its cost and the allowed amount.
+You pay up to a \$25 deductible per person.
+1 The Plan will pay 80% of a lower allowed amount .
+A provider can charge you for the difference in its cost and the allowed amount.
+Prosthodontics Crowns, bridges, dentures, implants You pay up to a \$25 deductible per person.
+1 The Plan will pay 50% of a higher allowed amount .
+In network, a provider cannot charge you for the difference in its cost and the allowed amount.
+You pay up to a \$25 deductible per person.
+1 The Plan will pay 50% of a lower allowed amount .
+A provider can charge you for the difference in its cost and the allowed amount.
+Orthodontics 2 Limited to covered children ages 18 and younger You do not pay a deductible.
+There is a \$1,000 lifetime benefit for each covered child.
+You do not pay a deductible.
+There is a \$1,000 lifetime benefit for each covered child.
+Maximum payment \$2,000 per person each year for diagnostic and preventive, basic and prosthodontics services. \$1,000 per person each year for diagnostic and preventive, basic and prosthodontics services.